jaoteus/hangar-api-spring/README.md

 - **Description:** Update a hangar.
 - **Example:**

-Agora vamos atualizar o hangar que possui o id 2, que antes (eu não lhe mostrei) ele tinha o `name` igual a `Hangar Militar da Base Aérea de Anápolis`, mas agora nós iremos encurtar mais, iremos colocar apenas `Base Aérea de Anápolis`, perceba:
+Now let's update the hangar that has the id 2, which before (I didn't show it) it had the `name` equal to `Hangar Militar da Base Aérea de Anápolis`, but now we will shorten it further, we will just put `Base Aérea of Anápolis`, notice:

 ![Screenshot from 2024-05-30 20-01-32](https://github.com/jaoteus/hangar-api-spring/assets/128613422/04b4bbce-fac2-4f31-8586-3b56e028387c)

-Iremos fazer outra requisição `GET` para obter especificamente o hangar com o id 2, você consegue ver que o campo foi atualizado com sucesso:
+We will make another `GET` request to specifically obtain the hangar with id 2, you can see that the field was updated successfully:

 ![Screenshot from 2024-05-30 20-05-01](https://github.com/jaoteus/hangar-api-spring/assets/128613422/b5bc06a6-0374-4a9c-af58-ca96cc21d2d5)